MSLNZ/Mass-Circular-Weighing/docs/install.rst

 Install
 =======

-To install Mass-Circular-Weighing, run:
+To install Mass-Circular-Weighing, first install `MSL Package Manager`_, then use the Package Manager to install Mass-Circular-Weighing:

 .. code-block:: console

+   pip install msl-package-manager
-   pip install mass-circular-weighing
+   msl install mass-circular-weighing

+These two commands should install the program and all its dependencies as needed.

 Dependencies
 ------------